CommunityHoneyNetwork/chn-docs/docs/hpfeeds-cif.md

 # Set the below value to True if your CIF instance uses a valid, CA-signed, certificate
 CIF_VERIFY_SSL=False

+# Set to False if you wish to submit private addresses to CIF
+IGNORE_RFC1918=True
 ```
 Once the docker-compose.yml is updated and the hpfeeds-cif.sysconfig file is
 present, you can simply: